Media Construction of Presidential Campaigns

 - To purchase a hard copy with media materials, go to link in right column.

-Be sure to read the kit introductory material to the left of this page.
+Be sure to read the kit introductory material on the left of this page.

 Download each teacher's guide and media below.